sulfuror/rescript-sh/README.md

 `EXCLUDE01="/home/user/Downloads"`

-If you want to exclude ald PDF files, for example, you could do it like this:
+If you want to exclude all PDF files, for example, you could do it like this:

 `EXCLUDE01="*.pdf"`